 Based on the methodologies adopted by the rating agencies, a downgrade of one notch in the Italian Republic's current rating could trigger a downward adjustment in Italgas' current rating.

-The bonds issued by Italgas as at 31 December 2017 as part of the Euro Medium Term Notes programme provide for compliance with covenants that reflect international market practices regarding, inter alia, negative pledge and pari passu clauses.
+Bonds issued under the Euro Medium Term Notes Programme require compliance with covenants that reflect international market practices regarding, inter alia, negative pledge and pari passu clauses.

 The Italgas Group uses specific, certified management systems with the objective of overseeing the processes and business activities in accordance with the health and safety of workers, environmental protection and the energy effectiveness of services offered.